This page in brief ….

 - Many atheists and secularists insist that life without God can have just as much meaning and purpose as believers have, and in fact their lives are better now because they have greater freedom to choose the values they live by.

-- Positive psychologists offer advice on how to achieve a sense of meaning or how to select our own meaning.
+- Positive psychologists offer advice on how to achieve a sense of meaning or how to select our own meaning from a range of possibilities.

 The psychologists all say meaning is important, and their advice to us on choosing our meaning is very comprehensive, and somewhat varied: